MehdiZonjy/json-transqlify/README.md

 ```

 ### <a name="preconditions"></a>Preconditions
-Preconditions validate `$enitity` before executing the loader, and if it returns false, the loader does not get executed
+Preconditions validate `$enitity` before executing the loader, and if it returns false, the loader does not get executed.

 #### <a name="expPrecondition"></a>1.
 Expression Precondition (exp)
 Evalutes a given expression at runtime that can access `$entity` and `$history` objects.
-It can also use `_` lodash
+It can also use `_` lodash:
 ```yaml
 loaders:
   - insert: